-A Few Examples In recent years Self-Help Credit Union has merged with several rural NC credit unions that began by serving employees of now-defunct manufacturing plants--allowing these communities continued access to affordable financial services.
-Through a 2014 merger with Generations Community Credit Union, Self-Help preserved and expanded services for predominantly African-American communities in eastern and central North Carolina.
-In Greensboro, North Carolina, Self-Help renovated a blighted shopping center to house a new cooperative grocery store—Renaissance Community Co-op—for a neighborhood that has lacked a full-service food store since 1998.
+A Few Examples Self-Help Credit Union has merged with several rural NC credit unions that began by serving employees of now-defunct manufacturing plants--allowing these communities continued access to affordable financial services.
+Through a 2014 merger with Generations Community Credit Union, Self-Help preserved and expanded services or predominantly African-American communities in eastern and central North Carolina.
 In Florida, we have merged with a credit union in the Apopka-Pierson area that was founded by nuns to serve migrant farmworkers.
 In Jacksonville, we merged with Jax Metro, which has been serving local utility workers for more than 80 years with credit-building products and affordable loans.
+In northeast Greensboro, North Carolina we restored and revitalized a historic mill property, helping spur additional investment in the area.
 In 2018, we merged with two small credit unions in South Carolina, allowing continued service to local families who had been unbanked or under-banked.
 Behind all of these examples, there’s a story.
 We have launched a series of short documentaries to preserve the histories of credit unions that have joined Self-Help in recent years.
 Go to Stories from our Vault to meet the community leaders and ordinary people who have worked to bring greater economic opportunities to underserved areas.